Djangodv/notes/gitub.md

 `git branch -M 'name'`: rename branch to specified name

-Merging combines the changes from one branch into the main branch
+Merging combines the changes from one branch into the main branch.

 `git merge "branch"`: merges "branch" into current branch